≡ Menu

 This is why…

-We wanted to take a moment and discuss what it might be like to own one a Soft Coated Wheaten Terrier so that if you’re ever given the opportunity to make one your own, you’ll know right away if that is going to be a good idea or not!
+We wanted to take a moment and discuss what it might be like to own a Soft Coated Wheaten Terrier so that if you’re ever given the opportunity to make one your own, you’ll know right away if that will be a good idea!

 So, without further ado, let’s dive right in.